 Being Isolated During COVID-19

-The coronavirus pandemic has lead to many areas of the U.S. being on lockdown for several weeks or months.
+The coronavirus pandemic has resulted in many areas of the U.S. being on lockdown for several weeks or months.
 Many people are finding themselves working from home which has caused significant changes in their daily routines.
-Some people may no longer get up as early in the morning since they do not have to get dressed, drop off kids or commute to work.
+Some people may no longer get up as early in the morning since they do not have to get dressed, drop off kids, or commute to work.

 Why Is Keeping Alcohol in the Home Bad?

 The temptation of drinking alcohol can be made more difficult when alcohol is present in the home.
 The justification to have a drink is made easier with it’s readily available.
 A positive step is to avoid having alcohol available in the home, removing easy access.
 It will be easier to decide to avoid if the access requires leaving the house to acquire it.

 Drinking alcohol at home might give you the false sense that it’s somehow safer than going out to bars or other social activities.
 The reasoning that’s used is that you are not risking driving while drunk or getting into an altercation with others.
 This illusion masks the risk of drinking more and doing it more often than you normally do.
 This also increases tolerance which can also cause you to consume more, and more often.
 The repercussions of drinking more frequently are that it begins to have an effect on your personal life, where it negatively impacts work, personal and social relationships.